Woodway House: 1951 sale

 The then owner, Lt.,-Col.P.R.
 Whalley, D.S.O., put Wodewaye up for sale by Waycotts on Tuesday, 19 June 1951 at 3p.m. at the Queen's Hotel, Torquay.
 It was the first time this listed building had been on the market for 65 years.
 Wodeaye is described as 'The Intriguing Freehold Cottage Residence known as Wodewaye, Woodway Road.
 It is described as Gothic with a thatched roof, with two other parts of different ages.
 A garage built of asbestos is described, but this was later demolished by Mr. Griffith and a concrete double garage built to replace it.
 The sale catalogue confirms that the 'school wing' was added after the construction of the 'Cottage Orne'.
 The front porch is referred to as a 'Conservatory Entrance' with a hall leading from here to a double lounge or Morning Room.

-The setting is said to be remarkable, enjoying perfect seclusion in the middle of centuries old gardens with orchards, shrubberies, Scots fir, macrocarpa, a grand Wellingtonia and a magnificent flowering chestnut.
-An asparagus bed is specifically highlighted.
-The land amounted to one and a quarter acres.
+The setting is said to be remarkable, as the land amounted to one and a quarter acres.